bionic-linux/android_frameworks_base/tools/layoutlib/create/README.txt

 To do that, the analyzer is created with a list of base classes to keep -- everything that derives from these is kept.
-Currently the one such class is android.view.View: since we want to render layouts, anything that is sort of the view needs to be kept.
+Currently the one such class is android.view.View: since we want to render layouts, anything that is sort of a view needs to be kept.

 The analyzer is also given a list of class names to keep in the output.
 This is done using shell-like glob patterns that filter on the fully-qualified